-- First, in week 4 (February 23) you will draft a 1-2 page research memo identifying a focused topic for your final paper, three potential questions falling under the purview of this topic, and the significance of each of these questions.
-You will meet with me in week 5 to discuss your topic in light of this memo. - Second, in week 5 (March 1) you will submit a research memo (1-2 pages) that presents a single refined research question.
-The memo must connect this question to a conceptual puzzle or problem and must make clear the stakes of resolving this puzzle or problem. - Third, in week 6 (March 8), you will submit an annotated bibliography (3-4 pages) of texts relevant to your research question. - Finally, in week 7 (March 21), you will submit a prospectus (5 double-spaced pages).
+- First, on Tuesday, February 21 you will draft a 1-2 page research memo identifying a focused topic for your final paper, three potential questions falling under the purview of this topic, and the significance of each of these questions.
+You will meet with me this week to discuss your topic in light of this memo. - Second, in Tuesday, February 28 you will submit a research memo (1-2 pages) that presents a single refined research question.
+The memo must connect this question to a conceptual puzzle or problem and must make clear the stakes of resolving this puzzle or problem. - Third, in Tuesday, March 7, you will submit an annotated bibliography (3-4 pages) of texts relevant to your research question. - Finally, in Monday, March 20, you will circulate a prospectus (5 double-spaced pages) to the entire class.
 The prospectus should offer an account of why the question is important and worth answering, it should indicate how you expect to answer the question (thesis, theoretical approach, method etc.), and should include a rough outline of how the paper will be organized.
 Class on March 22 will be replaced by a prospectus workshop.
 Students will discuss one another's research prospectuses and offer constructive criticisms.
-Prospectuses should be circulated to the class by email before 6pm on Monday March 21.